When

 It

-of his younger brother Wolfgang (1915-2002), he was foremost a chamber
+in the shadow of his younger brother Wolfgang (1915-2002), he was

-the fact that these are the outcome of a limited budget, limiting
+fact that these are the outcome of a limited budget, the limiting

 technical aspects, and a limited recording time.